heavymetalthings/FedOCCT/README.md

 First of all, we are, as the name might suggest it, using Fedora (currently 37), and hence all the commands are aimed at this specific distro.

-The IDE were are using is VSCodium (https://vscodium.com/).
+The IDE we are using is VSCodium (https://vscodium.com/).
 Even though it is written in javascript, it truly is a polyvalent tool, very enjoyable to use, and easily manageable.

 VSCodium has a builtin functionality that allows you to sync a github repo (named source control).